jv-albuquerque/Template-Game-Jam-2D/README.md

 	* Effects audio volume
 * Cooldown code
 * Loading Screen
+* System to support diferent languages

 ## TODO
-* System of diferent languages
 * Add connection with GameJolt database
 * Add "How to use" for all topics